-Let’s face it, most CRM systems are either really complex, or too basic to provide any real value.
-This is a challenge for businesses of all sizes, but is particularly acute for the Small or Midsized business.
+Let’s face it; most CRM systems are either really complex or too basic to provide any real value.
+This is a challenge for businesses of all sizes but is particularly acute for the Small or Midsized businesses.

 Outlook and Spreadsheets

 We see many businesses using a combination of Outlook and Spreadsheets to manage their customer relationships.
 This often includes not only sales processes but also Service and Project Management processes.
 What Outlook and Excel offer is a high degree of “familiarity”.
 Outlook is an application most of us have open all day as our primary communication platform.

 A new customer relationship may well begin from a “Contact Us” form on your website that sends you, or someone in your business, an email.
 You send a reply, and a conversation ensues.
 This conversation may lead to a phone call or a meeting.
 Ultimately it may lead to a proposal and hopefully a new client.
 An email will continue to be the primary means of communication through the performance of your project/service or delivery of your product.
 Once the proposed effort is completed, email will continue to be the primary communication tool for post-sales support and the potential sale of additional products/services.

 In addition to email, you will have many phone calls and meetings, which you may also track in Outlook.
 Outlook is awesome!
 As your business grows, two things ultimately will happen.
 The number of customers will increase, and the number of people in your business will also increase.
 With many people now having many conversations with many customers, Outlook has presented some challenges.
 Even with extensive rules, categories, and sharing, it becomes difficult to find all of the information related to any particular customer, even for a master of Outlook search.